Pyrrharctia isabella

-Pyrrharctia isabella, the isabella tiger moth, whose larval form is called the banded woolly bear, woolly bear, or woolly worm, occurs in the United States and southern Canada.
+Pyrrharctia isabella, the Isabella tiger moth, whose larval form is called the banded woolly bear, woolly bear, or woolly worm, occurs in the United States and throughout Canada.
 It was first formally named by James Edward Smith in 1797.

 Description

 The thirteen-segment larvae are usually covered with brown hair in their mid-regions and black hair in their anterior and posterior areas.
 In direct sunlight, the brown hair looks bright reddish brown.
+The setae are uniform in length, unlike in other tiger moth larvae with similar appearance.
 Adults are generally dull yellowish through orangish and have robust, scaly thoraces; small heads; and bright reddish-orange forelegs.
 Wings have sparse black spotting.
+Each abdominal segment bears three black dots.

-The isabella tiger moth can be found in many cold regions, including the Arctic.
-The banded woolly bear larva emerges from the egg in the fall and overwinters in its caterpillar form, when it literally freezes solid.
+The Isabella tiger moth can be found in many cold and temperate regions.
+The banded woolly bear larva emerges from the egg in the fall and overwinters in its caterpillar form, by allowing most of its mass to freeze solid.
 First its heart stops beating, then its gut freezes, then its blood, followed by the rest of the body.
 It survives being frozen by producing a cryoprotectant in its tissues.
-In the spring it thaws.
+This freezing occurs outside of body cells, but not within.
+In the spring, it thaws.

 Larval setae do not inject venom and are not urticant; they do not typically cause irritation, injury, inflammation, or swelling.
 Handling larvae is discouraged, however, because their sharp, spiny hairs may cause dermatitis in some people.